Qovery/documentation/website/guides/tutorial/aws-vpc-peering-with-qovery.md

 In the AWS console of your **Qovery VPC**, go to `VPC > Route Tables`.
 You can filter the list using the IDs you noted at step 1 to find the routing table for your existing VPC.

-> Thanks Kevin M. for your contribution here 😊

 For your existing VPC edit the route table:

 <p align="center">